-Redemptions in Connection Other Permitted Purchases Redemptions if we fail to with our Initial Business of Public Shares by our Complete an Initial Business Combination Affiliates Combination Calculation of redemption price Redemptions at the time of If we seek stockholder If we are unable to our initial business approval of our initial complete our initial combination may be made business combination, our business combination pursuant to a tender offer initial stockholders, within 24 months from the or in connection with a directors, officers, advisors closing of this offering, we stockholder vote.
-The or their affiliates may will redeem all public redemption price will be the same whether we conduct redemptions pursuant to a tender offer or in connection with a stockholder vote.
+Redemptions in Connection with our Initial Business Combination

+Redemptions at the time of our initial business combination may be made pursuant to a tender offer or in connection with a stockholder vote.
+The redemption price will be the same whether we conduct redemptions pursuant to a tender offer or in connection with a stockholder vote.
 In either case, our public stockholders may redeem their public shares for cash equal to the aggregate amount then on deposit in the trust account calculated as of two business days prior to the consummation of the initial business combination (which is initially anticipated to be \$10.00 per share), including interest earned on the funds held in the trust account (which interest shall be net of taxes payable), divided by the number of then outstanding public shares, subject to the limitation that no redemptions will take place if all of the redemptions would cause our net tangible assets to be less than \$5,000,001.